Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 U.S. DOJ

-The U.S. The Department of Justice is another database that is searched as part of a level 3 background check.
+The U.S. the Department of Justice is another database that is searched as part of a level 3 background check.
 Similar to checking the FBI database, checking the DOJ database can uncover important information that is not necessarily directly related to the healthcare industry.

-US DOJ open Data screenshot
+US DOJ Open Data screenshot

 Open data provided by the Department of Justice can be used in a level 3 background check.